Outer-Wilds-New-Horizons/new-horizons/README.md

 The positions of the binaries will be based off of their masses (as determined by the "surfaceGravity" parameter).
 However, one of them must have a non-zero semiMajorAxis field else the mod gets confused.
 This example uses stars, but it will also work for planets.
 If you want to have other planets orbiting the center of mass, just put the focal point body as the primary body.

 ### Props
-Lets you place items on the surface of the planet.
+Lets you place features on the surface of the planet.

+#### Details/Scatterer
-For these there are currently two ways of setting them up: specify an asset bundle and path to load a custom asset you created, or specify the path to the item you want to copy from the game in the scene hierarchy.
+For physical objects there are currently two ways of setting them up: specify an asset bundle and path to load a custom asset you created, or specify the path to the item you want to copy from the game in the scene hierarchy.
 Use the [Unity Explorer](https://outerwildsmods.com/mods/unityexplorer) mod to find an object you want to copy onto your new body.
 Some objects work better than others for this.
 Good luck.
 Some pointers:
 - Use "Object Explorer" to search
 - Do not use the search functionality on Scene Explorer, it is really really slow.
 Use the "Object Search" tab instead.
 - Generally you can find planets by writing their name with no spaces/punctuation followed by "_Body".